marcodellemarche/secret-hitler/README.md

 2. Copy the `.env.local.example` file to `.env.local` and fill in your `FAUNA_SECRET`.

-3. Create a collection in Fauna called `snippets`.
+3. Create a collection in Fauna called `games`.

 4. Run the development server: